davydocsurg/md-sample/README.md

 You can do this through your browser or an application like Postman.
 If you decide to use Postman and have never used it before, you can get it on [Postman's](https://postman.com) official website.
 Now, follow these steps:

 - Create your Collection;
-- Go to Authorization tab, on the Type selector, select OAuth 2.0 and Add auth data to Request Headers:
+- Go to the Authorization tab, on the Type selector, select OAuth 2.0, and Add auth data to Request Headers:

 ![ouath and headers](./give_auth.png)

-- Go to *Configure New Token*, the bottom of the page.
+- Go to *Configure New Token*, at the bottom of the page.
 Set *Token Name* {Whatever you decide} - *Grant Type*: Authorization Code
 - *Auth URL*: [https://www.linkedin.com/oauth/v2/authorization](https://www.linkedin.com/oauth/v2/authorization)
 - *Access Token URL*: [https://www.linkedin.com/oauth/v2/accessToken](https://www.linkedin.com/oauth/v2/accessToken)
-- *Client ID*: (the Client Id on the LinkedIn App you created, you can find it in the Auth tab)
+- *Client ID*: (the Client Id on the LinkedIn App you created, you can find in the Auth tab)
 - *Client Secret*: (on the LinkedIn App, Auth tab > Application keys}
 - Scope: *r_emailaddress* *r_liteprofile* (based on the LinkedIn App Authorization)
-- State (anything, I used something unique like: *DCEeFWf45A53sdfKef424*)
+- State (anything, I used something unique like *DCEeFWf45A53sdfKef424*)
 - Click on **Get New Access Token Button**

 ![Configure new Token](./config_auth_token.png)